DTHoare/Forgotten-Factories/readme.md

 ## Known issues:

-* at high speeds can pass through single tiles
+* running in debug mode has issues with bitmap texts
+* collisions within bodies not always resolved correctly due to slopes
+* elevators are bumpy rides
+* move speed is not relative to the object being stood on

 ## Features:

 #### Spells

 * teleport self
-* bubble platform
+* bubble platform (not in use)
+* barrier spell
 * mid-air jump

 #### physics

 * matter.js modified to allow for one-sided collisions
-* low agility character - spells are more controllable and agile
+* mid air control
+* particles

+#### environment

+* multiple tile types
+* levers and doors
+* books to read
+* lifts and moving platforms
+* lethal projectiles
+* regular checkpoints

 ## TODO:

 * more Spells
-* complete demo level
-* multiple tile types
-* level interaction
+* more levels
+* duel wield spells/balance controls
 * narrative
-* menu system/UI upgrade
+* UI upgrade
-* sound
+* finalise sound
-* art
+* finalise art